arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 43: March 8, 2017 | Work on portfolio

+Playing with CSS thanks to Codrops.
+Put a nice effect on my nav links.
+I will keep adding small effects like that to make the overall page less static.

 ### Day 42: March 6, 2017 | Work on portfolio

 ### Day 41: March 4, 2017 | Work on portfolio